 The determination of loss allowances for financial assets is based on assumptions about risk of default and expected loss rates.
 Management uses judgement in making these assumptions and selecting the inputs to the loss allowance calculation, based on the Company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.
-Details of the key assumptions and inputs used are disclosed in the Note 6, Credit risk section.
+Refer to Note 6, Credit risk section for additional information.

-8 Other gains - net
+8 Other losses - net